AnHosu/iot_poc/shadow.md

     }
 }
 ```
 The `metadata`field holds information on when each of the values in the `state` field were updated.
-The field follows the sam schema as `state` and the information is given as a UTC timestamp, representing when the value was last updated.<br>
+The field follows the same schema as `state` and the information is given as a UTC timestamp, representing when the value was last updated.<br>
 The `version` field is a super useful feature.
 It is an integer that increases every time an update is made to the document, allowing applications and device to know whether their local copy is the latest.<br>
 The `timestamp` field indicates the UTC timestamp of when the update was transmitted from AWS IoT.<br>
 Fields that are set to Null are deleted from the shadow document rather than reporting the Null.